Measuring and Mitigating Post-hoc Rationalization in Reverse Chain-of-Thought Generation: Downstream Performance

 \subsection{Out-of-Distribution Generalization}

-Table~\ref{tab:ood_results} reveals that standard ARG training severely degrades OOD performance.
-On AIME 2025, NEU-trained Qwen3-8B collapses to less than half its untrained baseline, as the training data lack mathematical content comparable to competition-level problems.
-Suppression methods provide no recovery, while AUG-SUP even worsens AIME for Qwen3-32B by 7.5\%.
+Table~\ref{tab:ood_results} reveals that standard RCG training can substantially degrade OOD performance, especially on AIME 2025.
+NEU-trained Qwen3-8B falls to less than half its untrained baseline, as the training data lack mathematical content comparable to competition-level problems.
+Suppression methods provide no recovery, while AUG-SUP even worsens AIME for Qwen3-32B by 7.5 points.

 While all methods suffer from this domain gap, SSR and SSR-D substantially outperform suppression baselines through anchoring mitigation.
-For Qwen3-8B, SSR-D recovers approximately 30\% of the AIME gap to the untrained baseline, while Qwen3-32B with SSR-D exceeds its untrained GPQA-Diamond score.
+For Qwen3-8B, SSR-D recovers about 30\% of the AIME gap to the untrained baseline, while Qwen3-32B with SSR-D exceeds its untrained GPQA-Diamond score.
 We attribute this advantage to structural decoupling: the model acquires transferable derivation patterns rather than content-specific shortcuts.
 Training data coverage determines the ceiling of OOD performance; anchoring mitigation determines how much of that ceiling is preserved.

+\paragraph{Task-type dependence of mismatch costs.} The severity of train-inference mismatch depends on task structure.
+On closed-form reasoning tasks with unique correct answers (GPQA-D, AIME), the mismatch is catastrophic: traces generated with answer access teach a shortcut reasoning style--linear, confident, non-exploratory--that collapses on unfamiliar problems.
+The most striking evidence is that NEU-trained Qwen3-8B drops below half its untrained AIME baseline (70.0 $\to$ 33.3), suggesting that high-PHR traces actively teach harmful reasoning patterns rather than merely failing to help.
+SSR-D partially recovers this loss (44.2), consistent with reduced mismatch enabling more transferable reasoning strategies.

+On open-ended tasks (ArenaHard, EQ-Bench), the mismatch cost is more gradual: judge-based evaluation does not require exact answer recovery, so students can partially compensate by generating alternative but acceptable responses.
+Nevertheless, SSR-D's consistent gains (+9.1 ArenaHard for Qwen3-4B-Thinking-2507, +3.1 MultiChallenge over NEU) indicate that lower mismatch improves response quality even when evaluation is lenient.